chef/anka-buildkite-plugin/README.md

 - By default, cloned VMs will be deleted on pipeline cancellation, failure, or success.
 - At this time, this plugin does not automatically mount the `buildkite-agent` or inject any `BUILDKITE_` environment variables.
+- A lock file (`/tmp/anka-buildkite-plugin-lock`) is created around pull and cloning.
+This prevents collision/ram state corruption when you're running two different jobs and pulling two different tags on the same anka node.
+The error you'd see otherwise is `state_lib/b026f71c-7675-11e9-8883-f01898ec0a5d.ank: failed to open image, error 2`

 ## Example